Skip to content

 tuple[Color, ...] : Tuple of colors for the gradient.
 If only one color is provided, the characters will be displayed in that color.

-loop_gradient: bool = ArgField(cmd_name='--loop-gradient', action='store_true', help='Loop the gradient.
-This causes the final gradient color to transition back to the first gradient color.') class-attribute instance-attribute
+no_loop = ArgSpec(name='--no-loop', default=False, action='store_true', help='Do not loop the gradient.
+If not set, the gradient generation will loop the final gradient color back to the first gradient color.') class-attribute instance-attribute

-bool : Loop the gradient.
-This causes the final gradient color to transition back to the first gradient color.
+bool : Do not loop the gradient.
+If not set, the gradient generation will loop the final gradient color back to the first gradient color.

-reverse_travel_direction: bool = ArgField(cmd_name='--reverse-travel-direction', action='store_true', help='Reverse the gradient travel direction.') class-attribute instance-attribute
+reverse_travel_direction = ArgSpec(name='--reverse-travel-direction', default=False, action='store_true', help='Reverse the gradient travel direction.') class-attribute instance-attribute

 bool : Reverse the gradient travel direction.